WDI-SEA/notes/06-ruby-rails/rails-intro/readme.md

 Since we're using postgres, we'll need a database for our application.
 By default, the development database Rails looks for is called `name_of_the_app_development`.
 You can verify the name by looking in **app/config/database.yml**.
 You'll want to create this database using the command `rake db:create` so that Rails can find the database.
 Include the username and password as well, if your local database has a username and password.

 ##Generators

 Rails includes a few generators which are command line tools used to create files for us.
-This automates the repetitive task of creating some of the more common files we'll need to make when builing a rails app.
+This automates the repetitive task of creating some of the more common files we'll need to make when building a rails app.
 To run a generator we type `rails generate` or...

 ```bash
 rails g